-That opens the door for a great tutorial about the difference between GIA Excellent vs Very Good cut diamonds.
-Which is something that I don’t really think about as a diamond buyer with 30+ years experience.
-But it makes sense that you might be wondering about the differences between GIA Excellent vs Very Good cut diamonds.
-So, I’m super excited to have the opportunity to address this concept for you!
+Which opens the door to write a great tutorial about the difference between GIA Excellent vs Very Good cut diamonds.
+As a diamond buyer with 30+ years experience, I don't waste much time thinking about the difference between GIA Excellent and very good cut diamonds.

-Thank you for your inquiry.
-The 1.325 carat, K-color, VS-2 clarity, Brian Gavin Signature round diamond should be stunning!
+The 1.325 carat, K-color, VS-2 clarity, Brian Gavin Signature round diamond will be stunning!
 The 40.9 degree pavilion angle should produce a high volume of light return.

-The K-color scares me – should it?
-I was ALWAYS told to go with at least an I-color, and the K and I colors differ drastically.
+"The K-color scares me – should it?
+I was ALWAYS told to go with at least an I-color, and the K and I-colors differ drastically.
 If I sent you over some parameters would you help point me in the right direction of where to look?

-I’ll use your links obviously when we find the right stone to make sure you get compensated.
+I’ll use your links obviously when we find the right stone to make sure you get compensated."

 The thing with a K-color diamond is that it’s going to face-up a little warmer than an H-I color diamond.
 However the sparkle factor and light performance will be the same Brian’s Signature production.

 And of course, I’m more than happy to help you look around and figure out what the best options are.
 Just send me your preferred parameters.
 Do you have a setting in mind?
 If so, please send me a link to that as well.